Clusters

 Inner East Cluster

-The Inner East Cluster team work with schools and partners to provide targeted all year round support to children and families across the Richmond Hill, Burmantofts, Lincoln Green and Gipton neighbourhoods.
+The Inner East Cluster works with schools and partners to support children and families all year round.
+We cover Richmond Hill, Burmantofts, Lincoln Green, and Gipton.

 Inner West Cluster